Frequently Asked Questions

 Q1) Can I input 18V instead of 9V for the power?

 No, you cannot; 9V only.
-LiberaToe pedal boosts 9V internally to make 18V.
+The LiberaToe pedal boosts 9V internally to make 18V.
 Please use DC 9V (center-negative) power source with enough current (power requirements found in each unit's manual).

 Q2) Is there any way to add one more foot switch to have two?